 Step 1 - Prep the Wood Backing

 Begin this DIY by preparing the wood piece your jars will adhere to.
 The sizing of the wood greatly depends on how many jars you have, as well as how close or far apart you wish them to be.
-For four jars, a 30-inch long piece of wood is the perfect size.
+For four jars, a 30-inch long piece of wood is a perfect size.

 Once the wood piece is cut, it's always best to stain it to the desired color and allow it to dry completely before continuing to the next step.
 Although I tend to use an old rag to apply stain, the “proper” way is to use a brush.